Ceremonial Oath

 Ceremonial Oath is a Swedish death metal band formed in 1989.
-They were originally called Desecrator, but changed their name to Ceremonial Oath in 1991 and disbanded in 1996.
-During their initial existence they released three demos, one EP and two studio albums.
-Several of the band members would later create or join bands that would achieve greater success such as In Flames and HammerFall, a band that would greatly influence the awakened interest in power metal and traditional heavy metal.
+They were originally called Desecrator but changed their name to Ceremonial Oath in 1991 and disbanded in 1996.
+They released three demos, one EP and two studio albums.
+Several band members would form or join bands that would achieve greater success, such as In Flames and HammerFall, a band that would influence the awakened interest in power metal and traditional heavy metal.

-Ceremonial Oath reunited for an appearance at the inaugural edition of The Gothenburg Sound festival on January 5–6, 2013 at Trädgår'n in Gothenburg, and also made appearances on a few other festivals later the same year.
-In addition to that, a remixed and remastered version of their 1993 album The Book of Truth was re-released in the beginning of 2013.
-Other than reuniting for a string of shows, Ceremonial Oath has no plans to record or release any new material.
+Ceremonial Oath reunited for an appearance at the inaugural edition of The Gothenburg Sound festival on January 5–6, 2013 at Trädgår'n in Gothenburg, and made appearances on a few other festivals later the same year.
+In addition to that, a remixed and remastered version of their 1993 album, The Book of Truth, was re-released in the beginning of 2013.
+Other than reuniting for a string of shows, Ceremonial Oath has no plans to record or release new material.